 - If a photo doesn’t look that great, there’s usually a way to doctor it up by doing some photo editing.

-Stay tuned for my next post on photo editing in this very informal series on blogging photography!
+Be sure to check out my post on photo editing in this very informal series on blogging photography!